gabrieletome/proTN_package/README.md

 Limma and DEqMS calculate DEPs for each comparison in the design file parameter.
 Each peptide or protein has different parameters: the log2 Fold Change, the P.Value, the adjusted P.Value and the log2 expression.
 In this pipeline, a protein/peptide is significant if passing 3 thresholds.
 A protein/peptide for each comparison can be Up-regulated or Down-regulated.
 It is Up-regulated if:

 - the log2 FC is higher than the Fold Change threshold (FC > Log2 FC thr),
-- the P.Value is lower than the threshold (P.Value < P.Value thr),
+- the P.Value is lower than the threshold (P.Value < P.Value thr).
-- the log2 expression is higher than the threshold (log2 expression > Signal log2 expr thr).

 It is Down-regulated if:

 - the log2 FC is lower of the Fold Change threshold (FC < -Log2 FC thr),
-- the P.Value is lower than the threshold (P.Value < P.Value thr),
+- the P.Value is lower than the threshold (P.Value < P.Value thr).
-- the log2 expression is higher than the threshold (log2 expression > Signal log2 expr thr).

 In the output, for each comparison, this distinction is reported in the “class” column, which assumes value “+” if is up-regulated, “-” if down-regulated and “=” if it is not significant.